-We measure the variations in PRBFN-FAS channels across various PRBFN-FAS states in a rich scattering environment.
-A MIMO testbed \cite{testbed} is utilized, which can provide measurements of $4\times4$ wireless channels every 0.01s.
-In FAS channel testing, a simplified $2\times2$ MIMO configuration is utilized.
-As shown in Fig. \ref{System_Measurement}(a), the Tx side of the test setup consists of the proposed 4-port PRBFN-FAS (Tx 1) and a reference dipole antenna (Tx 2).
+We measured the variations in PRBFN-FAS channels across various PRBFN-FAS states in a rich scattering environment.
+As shown in Fig. \ref{System_Measurement}, a MIMO testbed \cite{testbed} is utilized, which can provide measurements of $4\times4$ wireless channels every 0.01s.
+In the FAS channel measurement, a simplified $2\times2$ MIMO configuration is utilized.
+The Tx side of the test setup consists of the proposed PRBFN-FAS (Tx 1) and a reference dipole antenna (Tx 2).
 The dipole serves to monitor channel stability during measurements.
 Since it is impractical to measure all FAS port channels simultaneously, we instead sequentially scan through the $N=18$ reconfigurable states of the PRBFN-FAS while ensuring channel stability.
 Under stable conditions, the channels corresponding to all $N$ FAS ports can be considered quasi-static and thus approximately equivalent at any given time instant.
-Fig. \ref{System_Measurement}(b) depicts the scheme of the Rx, where both dipoles are set far apart for independence.
+The Rx consists of two dipoles set far apart for independence.

-The measured channel elements of the MIMO system are denoted as $h_{u,v}$ where $u$ refers to the receiver antenna index and $v$ the transmitter antenna index.
+The measured channel elements of the MIMO system are denoted as $h_{u,v}$ where $u$ refers to the Rx antenna index and $v$ the Tx antenna index.
 Therefore, with both sides equipped with dipoles, $h_{1,2}$ and $h_{2,2}$ are set as benchmark channels which are expected to remain stable.
 Channels $h_{1,1}, h_{2,1}$ are two FAS channels with the PRBFN-FAS at the Tx side.
 The PRBFN-FAS is controlled by FPGAs and set to cycle through $N=18$ reconfigurable states in order, with the switching synchronized to the sampling rate of the MIMO testbed.
 The channel measurements were conducted in the Wireless Communication Laboratory at the Hong Kong University of Science and Technology.
-The indoor environment, shown in Fig. \ref{System_Measurement}(c), features non-line-of-sight (NLoS) environments with the Tx and Rx separated by at least 5 meters and obstructed by 2-meter-high cupboards blocking the line-of-sight (LoS) path.
+The indoor environment, shown in Fig. \ref{System_Measurement}, features non-line-of-sight (NLoS) environments with the Tx and Rx separated by at least 5 meters and obstructed by cupboards blocking the line-of-sight (LoS) path.